vninja007/RocketLeague2D/README.md

 Vrishak's attempt at a popular consumer game, replicated in 2D through microcontrollers and TFTs.

 This game relicates a very minimalistic version of turning, moving, ball collisions, friction, and wall collisions.
-Single player for now, will be multiplayer hopefully soon
+Single player for now, will be multiplayer soon.

 # Usage

 Code is available at `code`.
 Working code (and essentially final code) is available at `code/working`.

 This program is compiled and meant to be for NodeMCU-32S, a variant of the ESP32 board.
 Graphics are optimized through [TFT eSPI](https://github.com/Bodmer/TFT_eSPI).

+Code and all finished by approximately 2024-03-21, fancy documentation completed 2024-04-09.